makersmakingchange/GAME-Checkpoints/index.md

     btn_class: "btn--primary"
   - image_path: assets/images/500x300.png
     title: "Placeholder 3"
     excerpt: "This is some sample content that goes here with **Markdown** formatting."
     url: "#test-link"
     btn_label: "Read More"
+    btn_class: "btn--primary"
+  - image_path: assets/images/500x300.png
+    title: "Placeholder 4"
+    excerpt: "This is some sample content that goes here with **Markdown** formatting."
+    url: "#test-link"
+    btn_label: "Read More"